adamsy254/Emergency-Room-Staffing-Simulator/README.md

 - Academic collaboration

 I am available to collaborate on projects.
 You can support further work by donating via PayPal at [adamsmuema19@gmail.com](https://www.paypal.com/donate/?hosted_button_id=UW2NDM92AU67U) or reaching out directly on WhatsApp at [+254702896107](https://wa.me/254702896107).
-Your support enables more realistic simulations and broader open cybersecurity education.
+Your support enables more realistic simulations and broader open education.
 Thank you! 🫶